Permissionless-Software-Foundation/psfoundation-website2/markdown/2020-12-03-healthy-bitcoin/2020-12-03-healthy-bitcoin.md

 path: "/blog/healthy-bitcoin"
 ---

 *TL;DR: The Permissionless Software Foundation is evolving its governance structure.
 This article discusses the things that are changing, why they are changing, and why you should care.
-This is an excellent time for you to [join our Telegram channel](https://t.me/permissionless_software) and help stear the direction of the organization.*
+This is an excellent time for you to [join our Telegram channel](https://t.me/permissionless_software) and help steer the direction of the organization.*

 The [Permissionless Software Foundation](https://psfoundation.cash) (PSF) is changing it's governance structure to reflect lessons learned from two great sources of inspiration: